AlijeeWrites/best-ai-tools-for-side-hustle-2026/README.md

 **A Useful Combo:** Use ChatGPT to generate ideas fast, then move to Claude to develop the best ones properly.

-&gt; **Tip:** Use ChatGPT for volume.
+**Tip:** Use ChatGPT for volume.
 Use Claude for quality.
 Both together are stronger than either alone.

 ### 3. Midjourney — Best for AI Images, Content, and Product Mockups